kolumnin/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 ## Writing UITests

 For information about writing UITests, see [UITest documentation](~/test-cloud/frameworks/uitest/index.md).
-The steps below are a summary, specifically describing how the [Xamarin.Forms demo **UsingUITest**](/samples/xamarin/xamarin-forms-samples/usinguitest/) is built.

 ### Use AutomationId in the Xamarin.Forms UI